Hope Speaks Additional Challenges

 “I also did a lot of work on my own, processing why things are okay and journaling about it.
 I’m a very reflective person.
 I want to be high functioning, and for me it took a lot of self-work to get to a place where I would take the tools I was given in therapy, counseling, and art therapy, and apply them to every situation in my life.
 Over the years, it seems to have been improving as it goes.
 I’ve become more mindful about things.” ~Lauren

 “I didn’t recognize that things like depression and anxiety were part of having a TBI.
 And so those things started to get worse and worse.
 Then I started taking anti-depressants and anti-anxiety medication.
 I didn’t see a correlation.
 I never informed my doctor about my TBI.
 I didn’t think it was pertinent.
 I did notice a trend of feeling depressed and being quick to anger, which resulted in many broken doors and fists!
 But I didn’t attribute that to anything other than I was just a teenage boy.”

 “Sleep was a problem even before my latest TBI, but I never thought that it might be attributed to my first TBI.
 I would spend anywhere from 24 to 48 hours awake, and that contributed to my anxiety.
 It was like a pile-on effect!” ~Brett

-“Beginning about three weeks after my third concussion, I started having problems with attention, anxiety and depression.
+“Beginning about three weeks after my third concussion, I started having problems with attention, anxiety, and depression.
 There were a lot more emotional issues with this brain injury.
-I struggled a lot with the emotional aggravations.
+I struggled a lot with emotional aggravations.
 I started counseling, occupational therapy, physical therapy, speech therapy.
 I was doing that four times a week, which helped immensely.
 I think my recovery from that brain injury was much faster because of those resources.”